lunavictor068/DBapp/README.md

     - Customers
     - Employees
   - Update Transaction Records
-  - Record a transactiom and all its information
+  - Record a transaction and all its information
   - Print (to a physical printer) receipts.

-### Dataase Diagram
+### Database Diagram
 ![Database diagram](Database/diagram.png)